luucamay/aji-de-fideo-api/README.md

 ## Insights
 * The end to end points are already created!
 * Strongly suggest to use MongoDB because it is easier.
-* There is a docker boilerplate to set up the endpoint
+* There is a docker boilerplate to set up the endpoint.
-* Hello world of NodeJS is the creation of an HTTP Server
+* Hello world of NodeJS is the creation of an HTTP Server.
+* We get HTML pages and JSON data as common server response.

 ## API Client Checklist